Confederate monuments coming down around South amid protests

 Alexandria Mayor Justin Wilson tweeted photos of the removal on Tuesday, saying "Alexandria, like all great cities, is constantly changing and evolving."

-In Birmingham, Rudolph saw the removal of the rebel monument as unfinished business from decades ago.
-The more than 50-f00t-tall (15-meter-tall) memorial to Confederate soldiers and sailors was located just a few blocks from the church where Rudolph was badly injured and her sister died when a bomb went off on a Sunday morning.
+In Birmingham, Rudolph saw the removal of the monument as unfinished business from decades ago.
+The more than 50-foot-tall (15-meter-tall) memorial to Confederate soldiers and sailors was located just blocks from the church where Rudolph was badly injured and her sister died when a bomb went off on a Sunday morning decades ago.

 "The things that we were fighting for in the '60s aren't solved yet," said Rudolph, who testified against Ku Klux Klansmen convicted in the bombing.
 "We shouldn't be treated the way they treat us."